Diverticulitis Nursing Diagnosis & Care Plan

 Colostomy and ileostomy are surgical procedures that create an opening from the intestines through the abdominal wall, known as a stoma.
 One difference is the part of the bowel that is used.
 A colostomy uses part of the colon while an ileostomy uses part of the ileum.
 Both procedures can be temporary or permanent depending … Read more

 Small bowel obstruction (SBO) refers to a complete or partial blockage in the small intestine.
 It can be caused by scar tissue from a previous surgery, hernias, cancer, and inflammatory bowel disorders.
-An SBO prevents contents from passing through into the large intestine.
-This causes waste products to build up above the portion of the … Read more
+SBO prevents contents from passing through into the large intestine.
+This causes waste products to build up above the portion of the obstruction. … Read more

 Liver cirrhosis is the scarring of the liver from liver diseases.
 The advancement of liver disease to cirrhosis is irreversible.
 The most common causes include: The liver plays vital roles in the body including metabolism, detoxification, digestion, storage of vitamins and minerals, production of clotting factors, and more.
 Complications include edema and ascites, enlargement of … Read more